-The Company Secretary
+1.4 The Company Secretary

-The Company Secretary is accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board, including agendas, Board papers and minutes, advising the Board and its Committees (as applicable) on governance matters, monitoring that the Board and Committee policies and procedures are followed, communication with regulatory bodies and the ASX and statutory and other filings.
+The Company Secretary is accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board, including advising the Board and its Committees (as applicable) on governance matters, monitoring that the Board and Committee policies and procedures are followed, communication with regulatory bodies and the ASX and statutory and other filings.
+Mr Andrew Metcalfe is the company secretary and is a professionally qualified and experienced company secretary and acts as the Company's ASX Listing Rule 12.6 Representative responsible for communication with the ASX in relation to listing rule matters

-Diversity Policy
+1.5 Diversity Policy

 The Company is committed to increasing diversity amongst its employees, and not just in the area of gender diversity.
-Our workforce is employed based on the right person for the job regardless of their gender, age, nationality, race, religious beliefs, cultural background, sexuality or physical ability or appearance.
+Our workforce is employed based on the right person for the position regardless of their gender, age, nationality, race, religious beliefs, cultural background, sexuality or physical ability or appearance.